smart-on-fhir/cumulus-library/docs/creating-studies.md

     "my_study__count_influenza_test_month",
 ]

+# In some cases, you may want to annotate count data with metadata from another
+# source.
+Most commonly, this is used to add data related to a code (like its
+# display value or code system) from another source.
+These tables should go
+# in this section.

+# TODO: Link to API docs when ready

+annotated_count_list = [
+    "my_study__count_influenza_test_month_annotated",
+]

 # Some specific tables (like those produced by data metrics) are a special type
 # of tables, that are flat summary statistics tables.
 They should go in this list.